 - g) Should a "black list" of "non-cooperative vessels" be established.
-If yes, he want when are such vessels added to the list, and how are they removed from the list. - h) Should the measures under the scheme distinguish between cooperative NCP and non-cooperative NCP vessels, if yes how - i) How should the scheme deal with vessels engaged in transhipment which receive fish caught by a "non-cooperative" NCP fishing vessel while tishing in the NRA - 1) Should the measures represent minimum standards or a common rule - In the event the measures under the scheme prove ineffective in deterring NC1 fishing in the NRA, what subsequent measures can be taken - Preparation and distribution for comment/revision a Chairman's Provisional Draft NAFC Scheme to Deal with NCP Fishing in the NRA - 11 Report and Recommendations to the General Council - 12.
+If yes, how and when are such vessels added to the list, and how are they removed from the list - h) Should the measures under the scheme distinguish between cooperative NCP and non-cooperative NCP vessels, if yes how - i) How should the scheme deal with vessels engaged in transhipment which receive fish caught by a "non-cooperative" NCP fishing vessel while fishing in the NRA - j) Should the measures represent minimum standards or a common rule - k) In the event the measures under the scheme prove ineffective in deterring NCP fishing in the NRA, what subsequent measures can be taken - 10.
+Preparation and distribution for comment/revision a Chairman's Provisional Draft NAFO Scheme to Deal with NCP Fishing in the NRA - 11.
+Report and Recommendations to the General Council - 12.
 Other Matters - 13.
 Adjournment